Chevrotain/chevrotain/packages/website/docs/features/fault_tolerance.md

-# Fault Tolerance and Error Recovery.
+# Fault Tolerance

-Chevrotain provides automatic error recovery capabilities, this means that Chevrotain parsers are fault tolerant which is an important capability when creating editor and language services tooling.
+Chevrotain provides automatic error recovery capabilities, this means that Chevrotain parsers are fault-tolerant which is an important capability when creating editor and language services tooling.

 In practical terms this means that Chevrotain will be able to report multiple